obastemur/iotz/README.md

 Show version (semver)

 #### update
-Update base container to latest and re-install extensions on top of it.
+Update base container to latest (from Docker registry) and re-install extensions on top of it.
-If there is a container associated with the current folder, delete that.
+If there is a container associated with the current folder, delete that. (force update)

 You may re-install `iotz` via `npm install -g iotz` to get latest changes.
+Post install process will automaticall call `update` command.

 #### clean
 Deletes the local container for the current path.
 Also, cleans up the auto